zooba/PTVS-wiki/Python-Environments.md

 We will detect the base interpreter automatically from the orig-prefix.txt file in the environment's lib directory.

 Once a virtual environment is added to your project, it can be activated like any other environment, and packages can be installed or uninstalled.
+It will appear in the Python Environments window.
 Right-clicking it and selecting 'Remove' will allow you to either remove the reference to the environment, or delete the environment and all the files on disk.

 Managing Required Packages